A new environment

 • Development of the European electricity market.

-To do so, RCCs focus on the implementation and delivery of the regulated coordination services or tasks in line with the EU Regulation on the internal electricity market (Regulation (EU) 2019/943), which is part of the 4th energy package, also known as Clean Energy Package (CEP).
+To do so, RCCs focus on the implementation and delivery of the regulated coordination services or tasks in line with the EU Regulation on the internal electricity market (Regulation (EU) 2019/943), which is part of the 4th Energy Package, also known as Clean Energy Package (CEP).
 Listed in the Article 37 of this regulation, some of the RCC tasks are still being discussed or defined at European level.

 Currently, the following tasks are confirmed to be performed by RCCs: